tylergaw/css-true-titles/README.md

 # CSS True Titles

-A title sequence made with CSS in the style of the [True Detective opening titles](http://youtu.be/ZRPpCqXYoos).
+A title sequence made with CSS in the style of the [True Detective opening](http://youtu.be/ZRPpCqXYoos).

 ![Image showing the title cards](https://raw.github.com/tylergaw/css-true-titles/master/img/true-titles-tiles.jpg)